Same-sex marriage and contraception at risk after abortion ruling, U.S. House panel told - NewsBreak

 Rep. Pramila Jayapal, a Washington state Democrat, said during the hearing that as a woman of color who has had an abortion, is in an interracial marriage and has a transgender daughter, the Supreme Court’s ruling on abortion and the possibility of a revocation of more constitutional rights “is a direct threat to me, my loved ones and most importantly to millions of people across this country who face one or more of these many threats.”

-Jayapal noted she has introduced a bill with California Democratic Rep. Mike Thompson to ensure access to contraception.
+Jayapal noted she’s introduced a bill with California Democratic Rep. Mike Thompson to ensure access to contraception.

 But she asked witnesses to explain how the Supreme Court overturning a fundamental right that two prior courts ruled was enshrined as a constitutional right under the 14th Amendment will affect Americans in the future.